architect/syntaxes/readme.md

 npm i && npm run build
 ```

-This generates and writes versions to be consumed by Atom, Sublime Text, and VS Code:
+This generates and writes versions to be consumed by Atom, Sublime Text, VS Code, and Highlight.js:

 - [JSON format](arc-textmate.json) - Used by Atom + VS Code
 - [PLIST format](arc.tmLanguage) - Used by Sublime Text
+- [Highlight.js](arc-hljs-grammar.jsarc.tmLanguage) - CJS module used by Highlight.js

 Should any additional variations need to be built, create them here and pull them in as dependencies of the text editor extension in question.